dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 r_1 and r_2 and challenges c_1 and c_2, where c_1 and c_2 are hashes
 computed over the respective commitments comm_1 and comm_2 (and the message).
-A fused hybrid signature could consist of the component responses, r_1 and r_2 and and a challenge c that is computed as a hash over both commitments, i.e., c = Hash(comm_1,comm_2,message).
+A fused hybrid signature could consist of the component responses, r_1 and r_2 and a challenge c that is computed as a hash over both commitments, i.e., c = Hash(comm_1,comm_2,message).
 As such, c does not belong to either of the component signatures but rather both, meaning that the signatures are 'entangled'.